Johnadibe/ecour-IT/README.md

 ### Usage

-> open your directory math-magician/
+> Open your directory math-magician/

-\_use vs-code or any IDE to view line code .
+\_use vs-code or any IDE to view line code.

 ## Author